twardoch/pypolona/README.md

   -o results_file, --output results_file
                         Save search results to this file -d download_folder, --download-dir download_folder
-                        Download images into subfolders in this folder -M num_pages, --max-pages num_pages
+                        Download images into subfolders/PDFs in this folder -M num_pages, --max-pages num_pages
-                        Max number of pages per doc to download (0: all) -O, --overwrite       Overwrite subfolders if they exist
+                        Max number of pages per doc to download (0: all) --skip                Skip existing subfolders/PDFs
 ```
+## Changelog

+- 1.5.0: -i saves each downloaded document as subfolder with images, otherwise as one PDF (with metadata), --skip instead of --overwrite flag
+- 1.0.0: Initial release

 ## More about Polona